makaylafreese/Data-Portfolio/housing-classification/README.md

 # Housing Market Machine Learning Classification

 ## Overview
-This project uses machine learning models to classify housing market categories based on housing data.
+This project analyzes global housing and economic data to classify GDP growth categories using machine learning.
+It focuses on how housing indicators such as price index, rent index, and construction activity relate to economic performance.

 ## Tools Used
 - Python